ureshvahalia/bridge_deals_db/README.md

 # bridge_deals_db
 DB of bridge team games scraped from BBO and other repositories, along with analytics derived from these deals
-The repository has the following files:
+The repository has the following folders, saved as gzipeed tar files:
-bridge_deals.tar.gz: gzipped tar file with all the deals, organized by file type, then by year and event.
+bridge_deals: Folder with all the deals, organized by file type, then by year and event.
   -- LIN files are from BBO vugraphs.
 I have gathered all files from 2020 to April 2025
   -- RBN files are from Richard Pavlicek's collection (don't think it is available online anymore)
   -- JSON files are from Wojitek Balcerak's collection (https://balcerak.de/bridge/downloads.html)